karuhanga/andela-learning-map/D1/D1 Python/README.md

 # Python for Web

-The Python for Web curriculum detailed here shows all the Knowledge, Behaviors and Beliefs required for an Andela Developer to become D1 ready in Python Web Development. hi!
+The Python for Web curriculum detailed here shows all the Knowledge, Behaviors and Beliefs required for an Andela Developer to become D1 ready in Python Web Development.

 ### The skills covered here are
 1. HTTP and Web Services